 In fact, purchasing baby items as you go can help you decrease the amount of money you spend on your little one.

 You may find out that you don’t actually need a baby bath because you are comfortable bathing your baby in the sink or in the bath with you.

-You may find out that you don’t need a baby swing because your baby is ok with sleeping on their own.
+You may find out that you don’t need a baby swing because your baby is ok with sleeping on its own.

-Here are the bare minimum essentials we recommend you purchasing for your little one.
+Here are the bare minimum essentials I recommend you purchase for your little one.

 - Car Seat (Cannot leave the hospital without this)